 Ducks stay hot, beat Blue Jackets 4-2

-Gibson made 34 saves after missing three games with a lower-body injury.
-Rickard Rakell and Cam Fowler each had a goal and an assist for the Ducks, who are 5-1-1 in their last seven games.
+John Gibson made 34 saves after missing three games with a lower-body injury.
+Rickard Rakell and Cam Fowler also scored for the Ducks, who are 5-1-1 in their last seven games.

 Anaheim holds the second wild card in the Western Conference and is one point behind Los Angeles for third place in the Pacific Division.